Swisshaus/swisshaus.com/_posts/bobcat.md

 ## Built to feel like it was always there

 Territorial style home overlooking a wash known to be a home to local bobcats.
-Specifically designed for this lot, this home used the space to it's full advantage.
+Specifically designed for this lot, this home used the space to its full advantage.
 The high walls in the entry courtyard provide a private sitting area or garden.
 A large native saguaro was highlighted with a combination of rustic slump block walls and rusted metal.
 The interior finishes chosen by the client created a clean and relaxing home.
 Brick window sills give a crisp beauty to the home.

 ![Bobcat House Exterior](/assets/blog/bobcat/bobcat1.jpg)